02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • Every week: scan for large unnecessary files

-• Every month: generate server usage reports
+• Every month: generate a server usage summary report

 Security Considerations